alonshlomi1/CookBook/README.md

 ## Usage

 CookBook is designed to be intuitive and user-friendly, allowing users to easily discover, upload, and share recipes.
 Below are examples demonstrating how users can make the most out of CookBook's features:
+### Login
+1. **Login to mockup user:** Login to a mockup user to expirience the app. use credential:
+      Email: "chef.mike@example.com"
+      Password: 123456
+2. **Signup:** Create a new user and build your own personalised experience.

 ### Discover Recipes
 1. **Browse Recipes:** Navigate to the homepage to explore a variety of recipes displayed in a visually appealing grid layout.
 2. **Personalized Feed:** Use the category filters to find recipes tailored to your preferences, such as New, Follows, and Favorites.